 Step 6 Save the visual

 Finally, your Line chart is ready.
-Click save button to save the visual.
+Save the Power BI report to preserve the visual and its formatting.

 When to use Line chart?

-Line chart are most appropriate when we want to visualize trends, changes over time, and to display continuous data, compare different categories
+Line charts are most appropriate when we want to visualize trends, changes over time, and to display continuous data, compare different categories

 Pros